Notes on text

 Alternatively, text from a plain text file can be placed in a document using the TEXT element.
 Specify a FILENAME; formatting details will be taken from the TEXT tag – or if undefined there, from the tag of its parent container element.

-When adding a short piece of text (just a few lines, no page breaks) to a document, it is often convenient to place the text directly into the IDF code rather than via a file.
-A "rich text segment" can be inserted using the RTF element; "plain text" can be inserted using the TEXT element.
+When adding a short piece of text (just a few lines, no page breaks) to a document, it may be more convenient to insert the text directly into the IDF code using the TEXT element rather than via a file.